Recovering Broken Games

 What to do when your game breaks

-1) Don't Panic.
-Don't reinstall the software.
+Don't Panic.
+Don't blindly reinstall the software.
 You'll just make things worse.

-2) Don't try to save a game that's been claimed to be broken.
-Close the app down without saving the game, ZIP the game up in its current state and post about it on the forums.
+Don't try to save a game that's been claimed to be broken.
+Close the app down without saving the game, ZIP the game up in its current state and ask for help on the forums.

-3) If you attempt to work off an older copy, file away the newer one, just in case.
+- If you attempt to roll back to an older copy of your game, file away the newer one, just in case.

 What can make a game break?

 - Powering off your computer in the middle of a save.

 - Quitting out of Stencyl forcefully in the middle of a save.

 In many cases, the main resource listing gets partially written out or corrupted.
 This prevents the game from recognizing those resources.
 The resources are all still there, and with a manual repair of the listing, the game can be salvaged with relatively little data lost.Print Article Edit Article How to Edit an Article